 Now make sure that your contact information is up-to-date and easy to find, and don't neglect your About page.
 If you're pressed for time, use the brief you wrote at the start of the process (you can expand on it later), and add a client list and links to social media channels.
 Consider your own branding, too.

 Case studies give visitors a deeper view into your process, so think about adding some when you have more time.
 For now, though, focus on keeping your site updated with recent work.
-"One of my irritations is how some agencies present the same work every year," says Stephen Jenkins, art director for special projects at the Guardian, who's also worked for Wallpaper* and British vogue.
+"One of my irritations is how some agencies present the same work every year," says Stephen Jenkins, an art director who's worked for The Guardian, Wallpaper* and British Vogue.

 Of course, no portfolio is ever finished, but now you've spruced yours up, you're back in the game.

 Illustrations: Michael Driver